 Tracker Recovers Costs for Frequency IURC Cause No. Fuel Adjustment Clause (FAC) Coal and other fuels Quarterly 38708 Environmental Cost Recovery (ECR) Emissions control equipment (including operations & maintenance) Semi-Annual 42861 Demand Side Management (DSM) Energy efficiency programs Semi-Annual 43405 Reliability Cost & Revenue Adjustment (RCRA) Capacity resources needed for system reliability Semi-Annual 43406 MISO Cost & Revenue Adjustment (MCRA) Participation in Midcontinent Independent Transmission System Operator (MISO) Semi-Annual 43354

-* Rankings and examples refer to monthly usage of 1,000 kWh in the IURC’s 2013 Residential Bill Survey, based on July 1, 2013 billings.
+* Rankings and examples refer to monthly usage of 1,000 kWh in the IURC’s 2016 Residential Bill Survey.